 9/11 Memorial and Museum

-The Museum of Modern art houses some of the best artworks in the world and great museum but like the intrepid museum, it doesn’t feel that relevant to a new york trip.
+The Museum of Modern Art houses some of the best artworks in the world and is a great museum but like the intrepid museum, it doesn’t feel that relevant to a new york trip.
 If this has been on your list for a while as you are an ardent art lover then this is probably the perfect choice.
-The Guggenheimnhiem is another world-class museum but for most, it’s “an as well as” museum, not a first choice so not most peoples ideal choice.
-If you are here primarily for the museums the fact it has so many Options means you could save a few $while visiting your favourites.
+The Guggenheimnhiem is another world-class museum but for most, it’s “an as well as” museum, not a first choice so not most people’s ideal choice.
+If you are here primarily for the museums the fact it has so many options means you could save a few $while visiting your favorites.